Haggle with BT

 As negotiations come to a close, a classic sales technique is to stay silent.
 They want you to feel awkward and fill the silence.
 Make them fill it with a cheaper offer.

-If they won't slash the price, ask them if they can at least include any extras, such as a faster connection. free calls or extra channels.
+If they won't slash the price, see if they'll include any extras, such as an upgrade to a faster speed, their latest router or a set of Wi-Fi extenders.

-While unconfirmed, we hear rumours that at some companies different staff members have different quotas of how many deals they can do.
+While they're unconfirmed, we hear rumours that staff members at some providers have different quotas of deals they can offer – for more info, see our Insider MoneySaving tips.

-Even if that's not true, it certainly feels like that to many.
-So you may have called the wrong person at the wrong time.
-Calling back a few days later and speaking to someone else may pay dividends.
+Even if that's not true across the board, it's certainly worth bearing in mind that you may have called the wrong person at the wrong time – calling back a few days later and speaking to someone else could pay dividends.

-• If you don't get what you want then you should seriously consider leaving.
-Compare broadband, phone and TV deals using our Broadband Unbundled tool to find the best one for you.
+If you don't get what you want then you should seriously consider leaving.
+Remember, new customers normally have the pick of the best broadband deals and there are plenty of other providers out there.
+Compare cheap broadband deals in your area with our free Broadband Unbundled tool to find the best one for you.

 Spotted out of date info/broken links?
 Email: brokenlink@moneysavingexpert.com